 Rent may be your largest monthly expense, but it is not always reported to the credit bureaus, limiting your ability to build credit.
 Here are the steps you can take to ensure your on-time rent payments are being reported.

-Building a credit history is crucial in today’s economy.
+Building a credit history is crucial for today’s renter.
 It allows you to access diverse financing, obtain lower interest rates and qualify for future mortgages.
 Unfortunately, rent payments are not automatically factored into your credit score.
 That means, for many people, their largest monthly expense doesn’t help build credit.

 If your property doesn’t participate in a rent reporting service, you can sign up for one on your own.

-Regardless of the approach you take, there are many rent reporting services to choose from, and it’s important to ask the right questions before signing up.
+There are many rent reporting services to choose from, so it’s important to ask the right questions before signing up.

 - How much does it cost?
 Determine how much rent reporting costs.
-For properties participating in Freddie Mac’s rent reporting initiative, the reporting service is free to tenants, but most providers charge fees, including monthly fees and setup fees.
+For properties participating in Freddie Mac’s rent reporting initiative, the reporting service is free to tenants.
+But most other providers charge fees, including monthly fees and setup fees.
 Make sure to read the terms of service closely.

 - Does the service report to all three credit bureaus?
-Make sure your data goes to all three main credit bureaus in the United States, which each generate its own credit score.
+Make sure your data goes to all three main credit bureaus in the United States, which each generate their own credit score.

 - How are late or missed rent payments handled?
 Understand how late or missed payments are treated.
 Anyone can fall on hard times, but not every rent reporting service treats this the same way.
 You’ll want to understand if late or missed payments count against you.

 - Is my data secure?
 Make sure to research the reputability and data practices of any rent reporting service you choose to work with.